 One raw sewage and one final effluent sample (composited over a period of 24 hours) were collected once a month from each of the District's seven Water Reclamation Plants (WRPs).
 Sewage sludge samples were also collected once a month from all the WRPs.
-Biosolids samples from the Hanover Park WRP East lagoon and Hanover Park WRP West lagoon were collected in April, July and November 2009.
-Final air-dried biosolids samples from the Calumet WRP East and West Solids Management Site (SMS), Harlem Avenue Solids Management Area (HASMA), Lawndale Avenue Solids Management Area (LASMA), Marathon Solids Drying Site (SDS) and Vulcan SDS samples were collected in July, August and September, 2009.
+Biosolids samples from the Hanover Park WRP East lagoon and Hanover Park WRP West lagoon were collected in March, June, September, and November 2010.
+Final air-dried biosolids samples from the Calumet WRP East and West Solids Management Area (SMA) were collected in July 2010.
+Biosolids samples from the Harlem Avenue Solids Management Area (HASMA), Lawndale Avenue Solids Management Area (LASMA), and Vulcan Solids Drying Sites (SDS) samples were collected in May, June, July, August, and September 2010.
+Marathon SDS biosolids samples were collected in May, June, August, and September 2010.

-The raw sewage, final effluent, waste-activated sludge, anaerobically digested biosolids, lagooned biosolids, and air-dried biosolids samples from the WRPs were analyzed for gross alpha and gross beta radioactivity.
+The raw sewage, final effluent, waste-activated sludge, anaerobically digested biosolids, lagooned biosolids, and air-dried biosolids samples from the WRPs and various biosolids management locations were analyzed for gross alpha and gross beta radioactivity.
 Biosolids samples from the District's solids drying areas, lagooned biosolids samples from Hanover Park WRP, and quarterly sludge and biosolids samples from Hanover Park, Stickney, Calumet, John E. Egan (Egan), and Lemont WRPs were also analyzed for gamma-emitting radionuclides.

 The analytical data demonstrate that radioactivity in the final effluent of all the WRPs is generally lower than the corresponding raw sewage of the WRP.
 This indicates that the WRPs remove radioactivity from the raw sewage.
 Analytical data also indicate that the radioactivity removed is concentrated in the sewage sludge generated at the various WRPs.
-The 2009 radiological monitoring data was compared with the historical data of the last thirteen years.
-The data show that there was not a major change in the radioactivity concentrations of sludge and biosolids samples of the WRPs over the last fourteen years.
+The 2010 monitoring data was compared with the historical data of the last fourteen years.
+The data show that there was not a major change in the radioactivity concentrations of sludge and biosolids samples of the WRPs over the last fifteen years.

 The amount of gross alpha and gross beta radioactivity in the final effluent is less than the allowable contaminant levels in the drinking water standards set by the United States Environmental Protection Agency (USEPA) National Primary Drinking Water Regulations, 40 CFR Part 141, published in 2000.
 The USEPA limit for gross alpha radioactivity (excluding radon and uranium) is 15 pCi/L and for gross beta radioactivity (excluding naturally occurring potassium-40) the limit is 50 pCi/L. The gross beta radioactivity in the final effluent is also less than the General Use water quality standard, 100 pCi/L, established by the Illinois Pollution Control Board (IPCB), 35C IAC, Section 302.207.
 There are no IPCB standards for gross alpha radioactivity in General Use waters.
 However, the District uses the IPCB General Use water limit for gross beta radioactivity as the standard for monitoring effluents.
-The monitoring data indicate that the discharge of the final effluent from the seven WRPs is not likely to have any adverse effect on the radiological quality of the Chicago Area Waterway System.
+The monitoring data indicate that the discharge of the final effluent from the seven WRPs meets the standard all the time and is unlikely to have any adverse effect on the radiological quality of the receiving waters.

 Measurable concentrations of gross alpha and gross beta radioactivity were found in Hanover Park WRP lagooned biosolids and in biosolids from the solids drying areas of the District.
 Samples of the anaerobically digested biosolids from four WRPs (Calumet, Egan, Hanover Park, and Stickney), waste-activated sludge from the Lemont WRP, lagooned biosolids from Hanover Park WRP, and biosolids samples from the solids drying areas were further analyzed for 27 specific radionuclides by gamma spectroscopy.
-Of these radionuclides, nine were detected in measurable quantities in these samples.
-Eight of these radionuclides are of natural origin, and one, cesium-137, is a manmade radionuclide.
+Of these radionuclides, eight were detected in measurable quantities in these samples.
+All these radionuclides are of natural origin.